dashdotdotdashdotdot/MyBlog/content/post/2023-06-14-limitations-with-p-e-ratio-and-peg-ratio/index.markdown

 # The PEG ratio

-The so called PEG ratio is computed as the P/E ratio divided by the expected growth measured in percent per year, so that a P/E ratio of 10 and an expected annual growth rate of 10% translates to a PEG of 1.
-If the PEG is less than 1 is viewed as under valued.
+The so-called PEG ratio is computed as the P/E ratio divided by the expected growth measured in percent per year, so that a P/E ratio of 10 and an expected annual growth rate of 10% translates to a PEG of 1.
+If the PEG is less than 1 is viewed as under-valued.

 In this setting the so called *PEG* is represented as: